mikesigs/academic-kickstart/content/post/building-azure-functions-with-precompiled-fsharp/index.md

 preview = true
 +++

 Previously we looked at [Building Azure Functions with F# Script](../building-azure-functions-with-fsharp-and-vscode), which is still the only _supported_ way of creating an Azure Function with F#, but a decent option for simple functions.
 So, if you'd like to be safe (and stable) then that's still your best bet.
 However, in this post we are going to take a trip to the edge.
-We'll be using **.NET Core**, version 2 of the **Azure Functions Core Tools** (currently in beta), and of course **F#**.
-However, instead of **F# script** we'll be creating a **precompiled app**!
+We'll be using .NET Core, Azure Functions Core Tools v2, and F#.
+However, instead of F# _Script_ we'll be creating a _precompiled_ app!

 Being on the bleeding edge has its drawbacks however.
-Chances are you're going to see some bugs.
+Chances are we're going to see some bugs.
 The Core Tools are in beta afterall, so that should be expected.
-I will do my best to explain how I work around these issues, but chances are the nature of the issues I solve today will change by the time you read this.
+I will explain how I work around the current issues, but chances are things will change between now and the time you read this.
+So if you _don't_ encounter an issue we're solving here, that's fantastic.
+It means Azure Functions with F# is moving in the right direction overall.

 So without further ado, let's get started!

 ## Setup Your Environment

 You can follow the same instructions [from my previous post](../building-azure-functions-with-fsharp-and-vscode/1-setup/) to get setup, _with one exeception_.
-You will need to install v2 of the Azure Functions Core Tools.
-Also, I would recommend installing it with npm instead of Chocolatey.
-I had some issues when using the Chocolatey version that I never got to the bottom of.
+You will need to install v2 instead of v1 of the Azure Functions Core Tools.
+I would recommend you install it with npm instead of Chocolatey.
+I had some issues using the Chocolatey version and never got to the bottom of it.

+To install v2 of the Core Tools use this command:

 ```shell
 npm i -g azure-functions-core-tools@core --unsafe-perm true